dfinity/nns-dapp/README.md

   ```

 ### Build
-Afterwards you can simply build the container with the following
+When you have the tools installed, you can build the container with:

 ```sh
 ./scripts/docker-build